-This blog was begun in October ’08 to keep track of my research into the world of bullfighting following my essay for Prospect magazine on the topic.
-To read that essay, see the ‘Page’ tab on the right hand toolbar, alongside pages on the author, the structure of the bullfight, a more scientific piece on the nature of the Spanish fighting bull, pages on the ethics and the aesthetics of bullfighting, and my contact details.
+This blog was begun in 2008 to keep track of my research into the world of bullfighting following my essay for Prospect magazine on the topic.
+(To read that essay, see the ‘Page’ tab on the right hand toolbar, alongside pages on the author, the structure of the bullfight, a more scientific piece on the nature of the Spanish fighting bull, pages on the ethics and the aesthetics of bullfighting, and my contact details.)
 Two other posts I would mention here are this one on the popularity of bullfighting in Spain and the often quoted ‘Gallup’ polls, and also this one on the 533 famous professional bullfighters killed in the ring in the past three centuries.

-Since then I have watched a hundred bullfights, run the bulls myself in Pamplona two dozen times, in Cuéllar a dozen and several other smaller towns besides.
-I’ve fought alongside her matadors in the arena myself and wrote the first two years of those experiences as a national book award shortlisted memoir, Into The Arena: The World Of The Spanish Bullfight.
+Since then I have watched hundreds of bullfights, run the bulls myself in Pamplona dozens and in a dozen other towns such as Cuéllar and San Sebastián de los Reyes.
+I’ve fought alongside matadors in the arena myself and wrote the first two years of those experiences as a national book award shortlisted memoir, Into The Arena: The World Of The Spanish Bullfight.

 The book was shortlisted for the William Hill Sports Book of the Year 2011 and listed as essential reading for both the Summer and Christmas in the Sunday Times and Sunday Telegraph.
 As the reviewers said,